-- Identifying systems and processes capable of being restored during a disruption, including ensuring geographic separation of back-up data and writing back-up data to an immutable storage system; - Providing specific cybersecurity and resiliency training within organizations; - Ensuring systems, software and anti-virus/anti-malware solutions are updated automatically and regularly; - Managing user access through certification and authentication procedures; and - Employing best practices for perimeter security capabilities to control and monitor network traffic.
+- Identifying systems and processes capable of being restored during a disruption, including ensuring geographic separation of back-up data and writing back-up data to an immutable storage system; - Providing specific cybersecurity and resiliency training within organizations; - Ensuring systems, software and anti-virus/anti-malware solutions are updated automatically and regularly; - · Managing user access through certification and authentication procedures; and - Employing best practices for perimeter security capabilities to control and monitor network traffic.

-In the event of a security breach, a public company or financial institution may, depending on the nature of the breach, have an obligation under federal and/or state law to notify impacted individuals.
+In the event of a security breach, public companies, insurers and other financial institutions may, depending on the nature of the breach, have an obligation under state law to notify impacted individuals.
 FINRA broker-dealers may, moreover, have an obligation to report such a breach to FINRA under Rule 4530(b).

-Watch for continued SEC emphasis on cybersecurity disclosure issues, with particular attention to market systems, customer data protection, disclosure of material cybersecurity risks and incidents, and compliance with legal and regulatory obligations under the federal securities laws.
+Watch for continued NAIC and SEC emphasis on cybersecurity monitoring and protections, disclosure issues giving particular attention to market systems, customer data protection, disclosure of material cybersecurity risks and incidents, and compliance with legal and regulatory obligations under both state insurance laws and federal securities laws.